VMC Member Position Description

 We are seeking 20 volunteers with diverse backgrounds and skills to join the United Way VIP Manager Corps, a United Way program in partnership with 501 Commons that helps King County human service organizations develop and sustain effective volunteer engagement programs and practices.
 Volunteers will work with organizations to assess volunteer management needs, implement specific projects that will build or enhance the program, and evaluate projects and ensure their sustainability

-Volunteers will serve a minimum of 360 hours (about 10 hours per week for approximately 10 months) starting in February 2013.
-In return for their service, volunteers will receive a $1,200 United Way service award; special training in volunteer management, cultural competency, and facilitation; valuable experience working with a nonprofit; and recognition for helping increase an organization’s capacity to deliver services.
+Volunteers will serve a minimum of 300 hours (about 10 hours per week for approximately 8 months) starting in April 2014.
+In return for their service, volunteers will receive a United Way service award; special training in volunteer management best practices; valuable experience working with a nonprofit; and recognition for helping increase an organization’s capacity to deliver services.

-As a Pro Bono Volunteer Manager, you will be given a significant amount of responsibility and support.
+As a VMC Member, you will be given a significant amount of responsibility and support.
 This is an opportunity to:

 - Gain experience developing and managing volunteer programs